xinyaocse/EchoLLM_Code/README.md

 ### Measurement

-In the measurement folder, there are five files.
-Among them, *a​​dc_dataCaptureTest_audio.lua​​* is the configuration file for radar parameters.
-The remaining four code files are used for:
+The measurement folder contains five files.
+Among them, *a​​dc_dataCaptureTest_audio.lua​​* serves as the radar configuration file.
+The remaining four scripts are used for the following purposes:

-- *adc_dataCapture_model.mlx*: Synchronizes mmWave data acquisition with batch audio playback through bone conduction headphones.
+- *adc_dataCapture_model.mlx*: Synchronizes mmWave data acquisition with batch audio playback via bone conduction headphones.
-- *muti_loc_exp_test_mti_beamform.mlx*: Implements SNR-based optimal range bin selection.
+- *muti_loc_exp_test_mti_beamform.mlx*: Implements signal-to-noise (SNR)-based optimal range bin selection.
-- *fmcw_process_to_audio_local_circle.mlx*: Performs denoising using circle-fitting algorithms.
+- *fmcw_process_to_audio_local_circle.mlx*: Applies a circle-fitting algorithm to suppress noise and enhance signal clarity.
-- *final_data_process_923.mlx*: Streamlines mmWave data processing by:
+- *final_data_process_923.mlx*: provides a complete processing pipeline, including:
-- - Identifying target range bins
+- - Identifying the target range bin
-- - Extracting phase variation data
+- - Extracting phase variation signals
 - - Eliminating background noise and head motion artifacts
-- - Exporting results as WAV files
+- - Exporting the processed signal as a .wav files

-If it is used for unknown audio length (non-training and testing phases), the radar frame rate of the profile is set to a large and the CNN method in the paper is used to identify the voice time period.
+Note: When dealing with unknown-length audio recordings (i.e., outside of the training or testing phases), it is recommended to configure a high radar frame rate in the profile and apply the CNN-based method introduced in the paper to detect the actual voice segments.

 ---